 RHDV1 is a viral disease which only affects European rabbits.
-It was introduced into Australia in 1996 and Tasmania in 1997, and since then it has spread throughout most of the country.
-But the effectiveness of a biological control agent reduces over time (called host-parasite co-evolution), so research has been undertaken to find a different strain of the virus to release, to boost effectiveness.
+It was introduced into Australia in 1996 and Tasmania in 1997, and since then it has spread throughout most of Australia.
+The effectiveness of a biological control agent reduces over time (called host-parasite co-evolution), so research is ongoing to find a different strain of the virus to release, to boost effectiveness.

 From 2017, after more than 10 years of testing (through the Invasive Animals Cooperative Research Centre RHD Boost Project), a variant of the existing calicivirus, known as RHDV1-K5, was released into wild rabbit populations.

 RHDV1 and RHDV1-K5 are different strains of the same calicivirus.